Kevinpgalligan/KevingalWebsite/pages/blog/cli-tools.md

 That's the boring stuff out of the way!
 Now we can move on to our fabulous implementation of grep.

 ### G(lobally search for a) R(egular) E(xpression and) P(rint matching lines)
 Here's how we start our implementation of grep in **\_\_init\_\_.py**.
 We import Python's `argparse` module, which we'll use for argument-parsing.
-We define the long-awaited `main()` function (and there's boilerplate code at the bottom to call `main()` when we execute this file directly, just so we can test it).
+We define the long-awaited `main()` function.
+There's boilerplate code at the bottom to call `main()` when we execute the file directly, just so we can test it.
 Within `main()`, we create an `ArgumentParser`, add a string argument called "pattern" to it, parse the command line arguments, and finally, print out the value of the "pattern" argument.

     :::python
 	import argparse